GSA/digitalgov.gov/content/news/2021/09/2021-09-07-gsa-future-focus-it-innovation.md

 date: 2021-09-07 11:47:00 -0500
 kicker: IT Innovation
 title: "GSA Future Focus: IT Innovation"
-deck: "Updates from General Service Administration’s (GSA) Emerging Technology office.
-Learn more about creating a successful IT innovation program for your agency. "
+deck: **Updates from General Service Administration’s (GSA) Emerging Technology office**.
+Learn more about creating a successful IT innovation program for your agency.
 summary: **Updates from General Service Administration’s (GSA) Emerging Technology office**.
 Learn more about creating a successful IT innovation program for your agency.